vsespb/mt-aws-glacier/README.md

 * Glacier Multipart upload
 * Multithreaded upload
 * Multipart+Multithreaded upload
-* Multithreaded retrieval, deletion and download
+* Multithreaded archive retrieval, deletion and download
 * Tracking of all uploaded files with a local journal file (opened for write in append mode only)
 * Checking integrity of local files using journal
 * Ability to limit number of archives to retrieve